Austria takes lead on migrant camps outside EU

 "If we're unable to come up with a common response to migration challenges, the very foundations of the EU will be at stake.
 To begin with, it'll be freedom of movement that'll be questioned," she said

-"I don't know if we're really in a position to counter future crises effectively," she added.
+"I don't know if we're really in a position to counter future crises effectively," Merkel said.

 The proposed camps were to be situated in Europe, but outside the EU, Danish leader Lars Lokke Rasmussen said in Copenhagen earlier on Tuesday.